 If the settlement period is 3 business days, then the Ex-dividend date is 2 business days prior to the record date.

 Similarly, if the settlement period is 2 business days, the ex-dividend date is 1 business day prior to the record date.

 Ex-dividend date is considered as the day on which the stock of the company trades in the market without dividend.
-If you buy the stock on the ex-dividend date, then you will not get the declared dividend.
+If you buy the stock on the ex-date, then you will not get the declared dividend.

 Example to understand ex-dividend date

-In order to avoid this kind of difficulties in investing, investors adopt a dividend capture strategy and dividend investing style to get maximum benefits from the stock market.
+In order to avoid this kind of difficulties in investing, investors adopt a dividend capture strategy to get maximum benefits from the stock market.